-The same names pop up over and over again: William Morris Endeavor (WME), Agency for the Performing Arts (APA), Creative Artists Agency (CAA), to name a few, but is the top tier the right place to start?
+Are you an actor looking for an agent in New York City?
+The same talent agencies may have popped up for you: William Morris Endeavor (WME), Agency for the Performing Arts (APA), Creative Artists Agency (CAA), to name a few, but does the top tier feel elusive for an actor in your position?
 Here’s the deal: The biggest agencies will almost never take a chance on an unknown.
 And, while starting at the top would obviously be great, smaller agencies offer more hands-on attention and plenty of room to grow.

 The Breakdown: A boutique agency with strong connections in Broadway, Hollywood, and television.
 It maintains a seamless connection between its NYC and Los Angeles offices, and both feature a relaxed atmosphere.
 Plus, the agency is expanding its digital opportunities!